 HDD interface data bus /SA0..2/IOW#/IOR#/IOCS16# can be used by devices on other ISA buses.
-For this reason, the signal load becomes heavy so that not only the IDE HDD but also other devices and CARD-586 itself may not function normally.
+For this reason, the signal load becomes heavy so that not only the IDE HDD but also other devices and CARD-686 itself may not function normally.
 Also, if it is connected to the IDE HDD via a cable, then it may be affected by the noise.
-Normally, try to insert a buffer between CARD-586 and the IDE HDD, as shown in figure 7-1.
+Usually, add the buffer between CARD-686 and IDE HDD, as shown in the circuitry example of figure 7.
+Also, because signals with no buffer (IRQ14 and IOCS16# in particular) are easily affected by noise, etc., be careful with the rounding pattern and cable length.